NomadHK/salt/README.md

 Sound volume is controlled via command `alsamixer`.
 If you get no sound, check /etc/asound.conf.

+The Mplayer command in the right-click menu runs gmplayer, a gui version of the software.
+It often has trouble playing MKV files (quitting after every 20 minutes or so).
+Run mplayer (alias "play") from the terminal to solve this problem.

 Chrome sometimes refuses to appear.
 In that case, kill the lurking chrome processes and try starting it again.
 To update Chrome, [download its deb package](https://www.google.com/chrome/browser/desktop/) in Lubuntu LiveCD/USB, open it up with `dpkg-deb -x`, and then replace the chrome directory in the SALT system's /opt with the one in the deb package.
 Many software packages can be installed this way.
 For example, [Blender](https://www.blender.org/)'s tarball can be extracted into /opt and run via (or added into /etc/xdg/openbox/menu.xml and run through the right-click menu):

 `LD_LIBRARY_PATH=/opt/[dir]/lib /opt/[dir]/blender`